 Meet the Artist

-Hi, I’m Natalie, I'm a full-time artist and yoga teacher obsessed with colour and its effects on our behaviours and emotions.
+Hi, I’m Natalie, I'm an abstract artist obsessed with colour and its effects on our behaviours and emotions.

 Did you know the right colour combination can help increase your confidence, creativity, productivity or even better - aid relaxation?

 It's true!
 I had to draw a badger for homework when I was eight.

 My minder stared at my little workbook, then at the door, then back at the page.
 I presume she was wondering if someone had crept in and drew it while she wasn't looking - that's when I knew I was onto something.